KrishMunot/functional-programming-jargon/contributing.md

 # Contributing

 This project is a work in progress.
-Contributions are very welcome.
+Contributions are absolutely welcome.

 ## Hard rules
 * Run `npm test` to lint the code examples.
 Your changes must pass.